Web3Auth PnP Web SDK v10 Migration Guide

 andprivateKeyProvider

-setup in the client by handling these configurations automatically based on your dashboard settings. - Integrated Smart Account Functionality: Smart Account integration is now more cohesive.
-The primary configuration is managed on the dashboard, and the functionality is built directly into the main SDK, removing the need for a separate Smart Account provider package for most common use cases.
+setup as these are handled automatically via dashboard settings. - Integrated Smart Account Functionality: Smart Account configuration is managed on the dashboard with functionality built directly into the main SDK, eliminating separate provider packages.

-- Simplified Multi-Factor Authentication (MFA): MFA setup is streamlined, with key settings now configured directly during SDK initialization.
+- Simplified Multi-Factor Authentication (MFA): MFA setup is streamlined with key settings configured directly during SDK initialization.

 The result is a cleaner, more declarative, and more maintainable integration experience—especially for teams maintaining apps across multiple auth flows and chains, all using one SDK.